cedadev/hrcm-website/to-do-list.md

 - This is all old stuff and not sure we really need it (nice data visualisations should be with the projects, research highlights, etc)

 ### Sections to add?
-- A software section would be good, to include tracking, analysis (e.g., huracanpy) etc
+- A software section would be good, to include tracking, analysis (e.g., huracanpy), links to githubs (e.g., individual, project, hackathon), etc